numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 Decisions
 ---------

-Specifically, this NEP proposes to preliminary move ahead with the Phase (see Implementation section).
+Specifically, this NEP proposes to preliminarily move ahead with the Phase (see Implementation section).
-It also lays out the final design goals and establish some user facing design decisions and considerations.
+It also lays out the final design goals and establishes some user facing design decisions and considerations.
 No large incompatibilities are expected due to implementing the proposed full changes (including all Phases),